Ejipuh/Plantey-Garden/P- Create a digital garden with chosen Obsidian notes.md

 This is where I'm publicly logging my goal to craft a digital garden.

+---
-Objective: Craft a digital garden that syncs from a folder in Obsidian to my website.
+Objective: Craft a digital garden that syncs to my website from a folder in Obsidian.

 Key results
-- be able to put notes in a folder and have them upload to site
+- [x] Drag and drop obsidian note to subfolder in Obsidian (built in, lol)
+- [ ] Commits new markdown files from Obsidian subfolder to git
+- [ ] Auto-sync from git to website
+- [ ] Auto-convert wikilinks in Obsidian to good URIs on site
+	- [Cool URIs don't change](https://www.w3.org/Provider/Style/URI) (thanks, @Flancia for putting this on your garden)
+- [ ] Each wikilink page has a go link for it

+outside the scope of focus right now
 - Create an automated way to convert wikilinks to go links
 	- would still look like wikilinks to indicate internals
 	- the latter would be based on the name for it, and could be a /go/ link that redirects to a part of /garden/[note name]